 - Distraction – take up a new hobby, listen to music, keep your hands busy

-- Group support – go to support groups or group therapy that focuses on addiction and recovery
+- Group: emotional support – go to support groups or group therapy that focuses on drug addiction and recovery

-These practices can help with the immediate effects of withdrawal.
-You will also need to make a plan for ongoing treatment.
+These practices can help with the immediate effects of withdrawal when quitting suboxone.
+You should also make a plan for ongoing treatment.
 Relapse is common when people do not have ongoing support.
-Starting an addiction treatment program gives you the best chance of avoiding relapse.
-In treatment, you will receive counseling, education, and group support that will give you the best chance to fully recover from addiction and stay sober in the long term.
+Starting an addiction treatment program at Woburn Wellness gives you the best chance of avoiding relapse.
+In our opioid treatment program, you will receive counseling, education, and group support that will give you the best chance to fully recover from addiction and stay sober in the long term.

 Learn More About Managing Suboxone Withdrawal at Woburn Wellness Addiction Treatment

 If you or someone you love require life-changing addiction treatment, please call the admissions counselors at Woburn Wellness Addiction Treatment today.
 We want to work with you to help you recover from addiction and learn how to live a healthy life without using substances.
-We offer a range of programs that care for your body and mind and will work with your schedule.
-Call (781) 484-0195 to learn more.
+We offer a range of programs through our treatment centers that care for your body and mind and will work with your schedule.
+Call (781) 622-9190 to learn more.